 True followers of the Messiah are a minority of the world’s population today.
 Yet, concerning spiritual authority, we hold the balance of power in the world’s affairs.

-Our rulership over the earth will not begin we get to heaven.
-It is already here.
-Paul says in Ephesians 2:6: “God raised us up with the Messiah and seated us with him in the heavenly realms in the Messiah Jesus.”
-“Raised us up” and “seated us with Him” — past tense.
-We have already been given access to God’s throne room and have already begun our reign with Him.
+Paul says in Ephesians 2:6: “God raised us up with the Messiah and seated us with Him in the heavenly realms in the Messiah Jesus.”
+“Raised us up” and “seated us with Him” is in past tense.
+Jesus already gave us access to God’s throne room and He allowed us to begin our reign with Him.

 And how is this rule and judgment carried out?
 It is through prayer.
 Every time we pray we have a summit meeting with the King of Kings.
 We have been given power of attorney.